 He was prescribed blood thinners after the angioplasty, however his doctor no longer thinks they are necessary.
 He does take a statin, beta blocker and a low dose asparin.

 His diet and exercise habits are superb and his height / weight result in a BMI of 24.
 Recent exercise stress test had great results with LVEF over 55%.
 Recent blood work is normal with low overall triglycerides and high levels of HDL.

 Miles qualified for mild substandard rates because of his excellent maintenance.
 He’s doing exactly what his doctor ordered, and it showed on the test results and blood work.

-With a longer history after the heart attack of great maintenance, he might even qualify for standard rates.
-Medication, diet and exercise really helped.
+With a long history after the heart attack of great maintenance, he might even qualify for standard rates.
+Medication, diet, and exercise really helped.